-Teaching Methods for Early Childhood Education+ (850)Grades 11-12 (Sem.
-2 Double Period)5 creditsDUAL CREDIT ELIGIBLEPrerequisite: Foundations of Early Childhood Education with a minimum 77 average.
-No more than 12 days unexcused absencesfrom school during present school year; Student code of conduct as noted in description.
+Teaching Methods for Early Childhood Education+ (850) Grades 11-12 (Sem.
+2 Double Period) 5 credits DUAL CREDIT ELIGIBLE Prerequisite: Foundations of Early Childhood Education with a minimum grade of 77.
+No more than 12 days unexcused absences from school during present school year; Student code of conduct as noted in description.